-Person(s) Procedures Responsible IRB Chair and Determine what human subjects protections are Reviewer(s) appropriate to a study and to the needs of decision- impaired individuals, according to this policy.
+Person(s) Procedures Responsible IRB Chair and Determine what human subjects protections are appropriate to a study Reviewer(s) and to the needs of decision-impaired individuals, according to this policy.
 Verify during continuing review that the policy has been followed.
-Investigator Select appropriate individuals and methods for capacity determinations IRB Document in the file that additional approval criteria Administrator in this section have been met.
+Investigator Select appropriate individuals and methods for capacity determinations IRB Document in the file that additional approval criteria in this section Administrator have been met.

+3.8.
 Financial Disclosure and Conflict of Interest

-Policy A. Financial Disclosure and Conflict of Interest for IRB Members
+3.8.1.1.
+Financial Disclosure and Conflict of Interest for IRB Members

 No regular or alternate member may participate in the initial or continuing review of any project in which the member has a significant financial interest or a conflict of interest, except to provide information as requested.
 The policy pertains to interests in business, non-profit and public entities in an area related to the research, where the entity could reasonably appear to affect or be affected by the review, conduct, or reporting of the sponsored project.
 A conflict of interest is defined as direct participation in the research (e.g., protocol development, principal or subinvestigator), or any significant financial interest in the sponsoring company.
 A potential conflict of interest may also be present when there is close professional, personal, or financial relationship between an IRB member and an investigator.
-In such cases, the IRB member must disclose such a relationship to the committee prior to discussion of the relevant issue, or may choose to recuse him or herself from participation in the discussion.
+In such cases the IRB member must disclose such a relationship to the committee prior to discussion of the relevant issue, may choose or be asked to recuse him or herself from participation in the discussion by leaving the room and not participating in the vote.
 Final determination of the presence of an IRB member's conflict of interest and a plan for its management will reside with the IRB Chair, in consultation with the IRB Administrator, and if appropriate, the UCSD and VASDHS Conflict of Interest offices.

 Each IRB member must disclose any business or professional relationships that may represent a conflict of interest or an appearance of conflict of interest in a particular company, their product(s), data, or method(s).
 This disclosure should be given orally and reflected in the meeting minutes for all project reviews where it is relevant.
+This policy applies to all IRB members and consultants retained for the purpose of providing scientific review of proposed research.

-B. Financial Disclosure and Conflict of Interest for Investigators
+3.8.1.2.
+Financial Disclosure and Conflict of Interest for Investigators